 i.
 Specific warning clauses shall be in included in all agreements of purchase and sale and lease, including agreements pertaining to the resale or lease of individual residential condominium units, site plan agreements and condominium declarations.
-Such warning clauses shall specify that, notwithstanding the inclusion of certain mitigation features within this development to lessen potential noise, air emissions, dust, odour, vibration, and visual impact from "Rail Yard" and the "Existing Industrial Lands", from time to time noise is likely to be audible, odours may be unpleasant, and dust and light emissions may be bothersome and such potential noise, air emissions, dust, odour, vibration, and visual impact may impact the enjoyment of indoor and outdoor areas of the development.
+Such warning clauses shall specify that, notwithstanding the inclusion of certain mitigation features within this development to lessen potential noise, air emissions, dust, odour, vibration, and visual impact from "Rail Yard" and the "Existing Industrial Lands", from time to time noise is likely to be audible, odours may be unpleasant, and dust and light emissions may be bothersome and such potential noise, air emissions, dust, odour, vibration and outdoor areas of the development.
 The "Rail Yard" and the "Existing Industrial Lands" will not be responsible for any complaints or claims arising from any of the activities at or relating to such facilities, property or operations thereon.